Plenty of people love a good Halloween scare — as long no one gets hurt. And that includes your house.

 Hot lights and kids on foot present some real risks to homeowners.
 Follow these seven tips for trick-or-treat safety:

 #1 Make Your Outdoor Lights as Bright as Possible

-John Pettibone, curator of Hammond Castle Museum in Gloucester, Mass., suggests checking the label on your outdoor light fixtures and using the highest wattage bulbs they can safely handle.
+Check the label on your outdoor light fixtures and use the highest wattage bulbs they can safely handle.
 You can always switch them back after the holiday for a softer glow.

 #2 Prop Open the Storm Door for Trick-or-Treaters

-Pettibone suggests propping open the screen or storm door so it doesn't get in the way when kids are on your stoop.
+Keep the screen or storm door propped open so it doesn't get in the way when kids are on your stoop.
 Yellow caution tape can do the trick while keeping with your Halloween theme.
-A 1,000-ft. roll of 3-inch-wide tape is about $8.
+A 1,000-foot roll of three-inch-wide tape costs about $8.

 #3 Use LEDs Instead of Real Candles

-Pettibone warns against lighting real candles in carved pumpkins or paper lanterns; they're a fire waiting to happen.
+We all know the danger of using real candles with a flame in decorations like carved pumpkins or paper lanterns; they're a fire waiting to happen.
 LED-bulb faux candles are much safer, and the light looks a lot like the real thing.
 Before you purchase Halloween decorative lights, be sure to look for safety certifications such as UL (Underwriters Laboratories).

 #4 Use Motion Lights After the Trick-or-Treaters Have Left